3architechs/CMP/Solution.md

 10	Loosely coupled, interoperable integrations Solutions share well-defined integration points, which are standards based, interoperable and loosely coupled.
 11	Customer Centric Design
-Every hardware and software solution should be designed to comply with universal design guidelines and where required accessibility requirements
+Every hardware and software solution should be designed to comply with universal design guidelines and where required accessibility requirements.

-Well Architected Framework
-Security	Reliability	Operational Excellence	Cost-Optimisation Performance efficiency

-System Requirements
+## System Requirements

-Stakeholders
+### Stakeholders

 This section describes key stakeholders of the system and their architectural concerns.
 SH-1: Contact Centre Agent